douglowe/WRF_UoM_EMIT/README.md

 ## Contributing<a name="Contributing"></a>

+## Versions<a name="Versions"></a>

+* v1.0 - baseline setup for the PROMOTE project

 ## Acknowledgements<a name="Acknowledgements"></a>

+Thanks to:
-Rajash Kumar sharing the diurnal cycle information with me, as well as his IDL code which inspired the first version of this tool.
+* Rajash Kumar sharing the diurnal cycle information with me, as well as his IDL code which inspired the initial development of this tool.

-Scott Archer-Nicholls, Alex Archibald, and Gordon McFiggans, for the provision of MACCITY and EDGAR NMVOC mapping schemes.
+* Scott Archer-Nicholls, Alex Archibald, and Gordon McFiggans, for the provision of MACCITY and EDGAR NMVOC mapping schemes.

-Eric Muller for the provision of the timezone maps provided at [http://efele.net/maps/tz/world/](http://efele.net/maps/tz/world/).
+* Eric Muller for the provision of the timezone maps provided at [http://efele.net/maps/tz/world/](http://efele.net/maps/tz/world/).

-Chris Webber and Ying Chen for the mapping of `cbmz_mos_orig` emissions.
+* Chris Webber and Ying Chen for the mapping of `cbmz_mos_orig` emissions.